Edmund Allenby, 1st Viscount Allenby: In between wars

+British and French officers at French manoeuvres, 1914.
+Major General Allenby is seated in the front row on the extreme left, with Lieutenant General Sir James Grierson to his left.

 Allenby returned to Britain in 1902 and became commanding officer of the 5th Royal Irish Lancers in Colchester with the substantive rank of lieutenant-colonel on 2 August 1902, and the brevet rank of colonel from 22 August 1902.
 On 19 October 1905 he was promoted to the substantive rank of colonel and to the temporary rank of brigadier general when he assumed command of the 4th Cavalry Brigade.
 He was promoted to the rank of major-general on 10 September 1909 and was appointed inspector of cavalry on 25 April 1910 due to his extensive cavalry experience.
 He was nicknamed "The Bull" due to an increasing tendency for sudden bellowing outbursts of explosive rage directed at his subordinates, combined with his powerful physical frame.
 Allenby stood 6 ft 2 inch with a barrel chest and his very bad temper made "The Bull" a figure who inspired much consternation among those who had to work under him.